 More than that, we don’t do business with any lender that charges any upfront fees.
 The CashLady service is free to use for you, regardless of whether you get an offer or you take out a loan.

 Once we have your details, our computer matches you with short term credit providers whose “profile” you match.
 Each lender has different lending criteria and we make sure we only introduce you to the lenders who want to hear from you.

-To read more about short term loan applications with CashLady, please click this link.
-If you’re ready to apply now and want to be matched with the most suitable lender, just complete the short term loans quick approval online form to get started.
+To read more about short term small loan applications with CashLady, please click this link.
+If you’re ready to apply now and want to be matched with the most suitable lender, just complete the quick application form online to get started.